Akbargithub2000/Quiz-Taker/README.md

 # Quiz-Taker
-This source will take a quiz by running on command line.
+This source will take a quiz by running on the command line.